 Sex and Intimacy

 Sexual health is part of whole-body health, and that includes when you’re living with IBD.
-Whether you're newly diagnosed or have lived with IBD for years, you deserve pleasure, intimacy, and safe, affirming experiences.
-See below for evidence-based tips tailored to LGBTQ+ individuals navigating sex and intimacy with Crohn’s or Ulcerative Colitis.
+Whether you're newly diagnosed or have lived with IBD for a while, you deserve pleasure, intimacy, and safe, affirming experiences - it doesn’t have to slow you down!

 Know Your Baseline: Understanding Your IBD and Sexual Patterns